FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 No operational changes currently required.

-Continue as normal with raised vigilance on emails.
+Continue as normal with raised vigilance.

 Further confirmations or descalations to come.
 Sending vigilance notice to employees.